Procedure Guide ·Heartworm Treatment ·2026

 What Is It

-Heartworm disease is caused by foot-long parasitic worms living in the heart and pulmonary arteries, transmitted by mosquitoes.
-Treatment kills the adult worms using arsenic-based injections (melarsomine/Immiticide).
-As worms die, they break apart and are absorbed by the body — this process is dangerous and requires strict rest to prevent fatal pulmonary embolism.
+Heartworm disease is caused by parasitic worms in the heart and pulmonary arteries, transmitted by mosquitoes.
+Treatment uses arsenic-based injections (melarsomine) to kill the worms.
+As worms die and break apart, strict rest is required to prevent fatal pulmonary embolism.
 Prevention costs $50-$200/year vs $1,000-$3,000 to treat

 The Process